Common-Message Broadcast Channels with Feedback in the Nonasymptotic Regime: Stop Feedback: Proof of Theorem (converse)

-Here, $C$ is the channel capacity given in \eqref{eq:capacity_def}.
+Here, the inner sum is taken over the set of types of $t$-dimensional sequences and $C$ is the channel capacity given in \eqref{eq:capacity_def}.
 To keep notation compact, we set

-which is defined for $n\leq t$ and for every $x^n\in\mathcal{X}^n$ and $y^n\in\mathcal{Y}_k^n$.
+which is defined for $n\leq t$ and for every $x^t\in\mathcal{X}^t$ and $y^n\in\mathcal{Y}_k^n$.

 We shall next summarize the key steps of the proof.
-These steps are analyzed in details in Sections~\ref{sec:disposing_of_maximum}--\ref{sec:lem63_first_order}. \paragraph*{Step 1} We obtain an upper bound on $L_t(\vect{\varepsilon})$ that does not involve any maximization over $n$ (the inner maximization in \eqref{eq:Lt_def}).
-Specifically, we show in Section~\ref{sec:disposing_of_maximum} that, whenever $t\leq \lfloor \frac{2}{C}\log M\rfloor$, we can dispose of this inner maximization by adding an error term of order $1/\log M$:
+These steps are analyzed in details in Sections~\ref{sec:disposing_of_maximum}--\ref{sec:lem63_first_order}. \paragraph*{Step 1} We obtain an upper bound on $L_t(\vect{\varepsilon})$ in Theorem~\ref{thm:converse_bound} that does not involve any maximization over $n$ (the inner maximization in \eqref{eq:Lt_def}).
+Specifically, we show in Appendix~\ref{sec:disposing_of_maximum} that, whenever $t\leq \lfloor \frac{2}{C}\log M\rfloor$, we can dispose of this inner maximization by adding an error term of order $1/\log M$:

 Here,

 and we denoted $L_t(\varepsilon_1,\cdots,\varepsilon_K)$ by $L_t(\vect{\varepsilon})$ with $\vect{\varepsilon}=[\varepsilon_1,\cdots,\varepsilon_K]$.